Arjunbadola/arjunbadola.github.io/_posts/2022-01-16-2 years of writing.md

 If you have seen episodes of Shark Tank India you would have noticed the grilling part which each entrepreneur goes through.
 Even in my law school we face a lot of grilling on various things, for example Moot court, which helps the students to be prepared for the practical world.

-This guy is good example to convene the message on humbleness:
+This guy is good example to convey the message on humbleness:

 ![doglapan](/assets/doglapan.png)